Plants for late-summer colour

 Hydrangea arborescens

 Hydrangea aborescens 'Annabelle' is a real gem, with huge domes of white flowers dotted like plump cushions across a light-green leafy background.
-It flowers for ages and the huge heads last in semi-dried form until the first frosts.
+It flowers for ages, and the huge heads last in semi-dried form well into autumn.

 Ceanothus 'Autumnal Blue'